Alonecoder2011/goofCFW/README.md

 # goofCFW
-The CFW for the steam link box
+The CFW for the steam link box because it was 3 dollars at a garage sale, and i cant afford steam deck :(
 # Download where!1!!!111!!
 release tab /:
 <br>